Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 BACKDOOR SURVIVAL MAIL BAG & READER TIPS

-It has been a while since I shared some reader tips so here are a couple.
+It has been a while since I shared some reader tips so here is a couple.

 Chili or black pepper stops bleeding in seconds.
 I don’t know the science, bit I’ve used it a few times, and even used it on my dogs when I cut their nails too short.